| Introduction

 2. ARCH

 The Arch pattern is a more open curve than the Loop.
-There are two types of
+There are two

 arch patterns – the Plain Arch and the Tented Arch.